portalplus-repo/portal-plus-privacy/index.md

 ### Data Stored in the Cloud

-Team collaboration features require you to create an account.
+Staff collaboration features require you to create an account.
 This is entirely optional.
 You can use every other feature of the extension without creating an account.

 When you create an account, the following information is stored through Google Firebase:

 * The Hattrick username or email address you use to sign in
 * The username on your profile
-* The teams you belong to and the team codes
+* The staff groups you belong to and their group codes
-* Reminders you share with your team (title, content, dates, player IDs, and training type preferences)
+* Reminders you share with your staff (title, content, dates, player IDs, and training type preferences)
-* Team notes (title and content)
+* Staff notes (title and content)
-* Team announcements
+* Staff announcements
-* Shortlist players you share with your team
+* Shortlist players you share with your staff
 * Notification records related to your account and your responses to reminders

 Your sign-in password is stored in encrypted form by Google Firebase and is never seen by the extension at any point.